 Most of our dreams occur during this period, though we cannot act them out since our leg and arm muscles are paralyzed.
 The older you become, the less REM sleep you experience.

 The circadian system and the sleep-wake homeostasis controls sleep in the body.
 The circadian system controls your sleep’s timing by directing your metabolism, body temperature changes, and hormonal release according to a 24-hour rhythm.
 It operates on a day and night system, telling your body when to stay awake and when to sleep.

-We all dream, although we do not all recollect most of it.
+We all dream, although we may not all recollect most of it.
 We spend up to 2 hours every night dreaming.
 These dreams are replays of the day’s events, which helps to sort our thoughts.
-If you have had an anxious or traumatic day, you are most likely to have a nightmare.
+If you have had an anxious or traumatic day, you are more likely to have a nightmare.
 We can dream at any sleep stage, though we usually dream in the REM stage.

 Facts about Nightmares

 Nightmares are dreams where we experience fright, terror, anxiety, distress, and many negative feelings.
 It occurs most times during REM at the latter part of the night and awakens us.
 We usually recall everything that happened in our nightmare.
 Here are a few facts regarding the manifestation of nightmares: